 World Health Organization for 2013 and by the

-Australian Government's Department of Infrastructure and Regional Development for 2014 suggest you are almost twice as likely to be killed in a motor vehicle accident in the United States than you are in Australia.
+Australian Government's Department of Infrastructure and Regional Development for 2014 suggest you are almost twice as likely to be killed in a motor vehicle accident in the United States as you are in Australia.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the